pizzalover125/geoTrivia/README.md

 # geoTrivia
-A website where you can answer some basic trivia questions.
+A website where you can answer some basic geography trivia questions.
+View the website at https://pizzalover125.github.io/geoTrivia/.